mikebd/ruby-user-company-tokens/README.md

 This is not intended to be run by other developers

-* Run the Docker container from the IDE, observe tests pass using Ruby 3.2.
 * Run the tests from the IDE, observe tests pass using Ruby 2.7.
 * Command line:
   * `asdf list all ruby 3.2`